 Luke 16:18 - "Everyone who divorces his wife and marries another commits adultery, and he who marries a woman divorced from her husband commits adultery."
 (ESV)

-Secondly, these and other sayings considered "vague" and "unclear" by Carrier are easily understood by everyone today and no one had a problem understanding them back then.
-Carrier considers this interpreting beyond the text, but to be honest, it is Carrier's lack of intellectual honesty that limits the meaning of the verses, not the text itself.
 Luke 16:16 is easily understandable - Jesus brought the Gospel, everything else was applicable until John, and now the righteous follow Jesus, the shepherd, to the kingdom.
 Luke 16:17 needs no elaboration - none of the Law will be voided.
 Luke 16:18 is just as understandable - a divorced man or woman commits adultery if he marries another.
 Paul elaborates a bit more in 1 Corinthians 7:39, saying, "A wife is bound to her husband as long as he lives.
-But if her husband dies, she is free to be married to whom she wishes, only in the Lord" which is not much elaboration at all, nor is one needed!
+But if her husband dies, she is free to be married to whom she wishes, only in the Lord" which is more like spelling out the obvious.

-On the subject of equality between men and women, Jesus does not tell us much, mostly because these social issues are overshadowed by a moral teacher's concern for the personal attitude and behavior.
-Be that as it may, I will add that Jesus appeared first of all to women after his resurrection.
-Besides this, greed, gluttony, hatred, and other similar sins were certainly much more central to the focus of Jesus and the Gospels than gender equality would have been.
+On the subject of equality between men and women, Jesus does not tell us much, mostly because these social issues are overshadowed by a moral teacher's concern for personal attitude and behavior.
+Hatred, greed, irreverence, disrespect and other similar sins were certainly much more central to the focus of Jesus and the Gospels than gender equality would have been.

 It is true that one can reinterpret what Jesus said so that he didn't mean this, but the very fact that we have to engage that exegesis is what makes his teaching less clear.
 Not unclear.
 Less clear.

-Now, I have to mention something about Carrier's misguided notion of what makes better, clearer advice.
-He basically seems to think that the better the story is phrased, or the more dramatic that it is, the "clearer" or "morally higher" the advice and moral is.
+Carrier basically seems to think that the better the story is phrased, or the more dramatic, the "clearer" or "morally higher" the advice and moral is.
 This is not true, and I will give a somewhat surprising example.
 As any art historian will tell you, the sculptures of the ancient Greeks, compared with later European Renaissance ones, is very bland.
 Edith Hamilton writes in The Greek Way to Western Civilization:

 This [Renaissance] art, the art natural to us, has always been an art of rich detail.
 In a Gothic cathedral not an inch is left unelaborated in a thousand marvellous patterns of delicate tracery worked in the stone.
 In a great Renaissance portrait minutest distinctions of form and color are dwelt upon with loving care, frost-work of lace, patterned brocade, the finely wrought links of a chain, a jewelled ring, wreathed pearls in the hair, the sheen of silk and satin and fur-bordered velvet, beauty of detail both sumptuous and exquisite.
 It is eminently probable that if the temples and the statues of Greece had only just been discovered, we would look at them dismayed at the lack of any of the elaboration of beauty we are used to.
 To turn from St. Mark’s or Chartres to the Parthenon for the first time, or from a Titian to the Venus of Milo never seen before, would undoubtedly be a chilling experience.
 The statue in her straight, plain folds, her hair caught back simply in a knot, no ornament of any description to set her off, placed beside the lady of the Renaissance or the European lady of any period, is a contrast so great, only our long familiarity with her enables us not to feel her too austere to enjoy.
 She shows us how unlike what the Greeks wanted in beauty was from what the world after them has wanted.
 (1959, p.48).